thejosmeister/SimsigTtTools/README.md

 - Locations Map file for the particular sim

 **Actions:**
-Run WriteXmlTt.Write_Full_Xml_Tt in RunMe.py with arg ( <tt name that DB files are under>, <name of .WTT file we will write to>, <True if you want to use a default train category for trains that dont have one, False if not> )
+Run WriteXmlTt.Write_Full_Xml_Tt in RunMe.py with arg ( {tt name that DB files are under}, {name of .WTT file we will write to}, {True if you want to use a default train category for trains that dont have one, False if not} )

 **What happens:**
 The code will take data in the named set of DB files and write it to a .WTT file with the specified name.
 This is done automatically in the BuildXmlTtFromSource method.